Skip to main content

 3. Send a POST /token/refresh request with the refresh_token (saved in step 2) as the token value.

-The body response should be empty, and the status value should be set to optout because the refresh-optout@example.com email always results in a logged out user.
+The body response should be empty, and the status value should be set to optout because the refresh-optout@example.com email and the +00000000002 phone number always result in a logged-out user.

 What is the uniqueness and rotation policy for EUID tokens?